trunng/trunng/README.md

 👋 WELCOME TO TRUNNG's GITHUB

-🔭 My name is Trung - a junior from University of Information Technology.
+🔭 My name is Loi - a junior from Van Hien University VHU.

 ✨ I'm currently learning about web/app development including UX/UI design, front-end coding by using ReactJS and database.